-In this podcast, David Sachs from Sachs Gerace Broome lawyers explains the different options on how to resolve a strata dispute.
+In this podcast, David Sachs from Sachs Gerace Lawyers explains the different options on how to resolve a strata dispute.

 Speaker 1: Need help with a strata law issue, or a building and construction matter?
 Sachs Gerace lawyers is a leading Sydney law firm that can help.
 With over 20 years experience, Sachs Gerace lawyers focus on commercial litigation, building and construction, strata law, and local government regulation issues.
 Now, here is your podcast.